-Some glass treatments let light in and keep heat out.
+Some glass treatments allow light to pass through while keeping heat out.
 Other types of glass protect against harmful ultraviolet rays.
 Some types of glass offer greater security, while others help keep out noise.

-It is a matter of weighing up all the options and balancing the benefits and the costs.
-Here we explain the various types of glass to help you make the right decision.
+It is a matter of weighing the options and balancing the benefits against the costs.
+Here, we explain the various types of glass used in replacement windows and doors to help you make an informed decision.

 This type of glass is textured or patterned after manufacture using a variety of etching or sandblasting techniques.
 Designs can also be 'imprinted' into the heated glass using patterned rollers or etched with acidic chemicals.
 Frosted glass panels admit plenty of natural light but obscure the view by limiting the transparency.
 They are frequently used on bathroom windows or areas that require light and privacy.
-The decorative patterns are useful for special features like glass door panels or statement windows.
+The decorative patterns are particularly useful for special features, such as glass door panels or statement windows.

-This is not really a type of glass, as pretty much any glass can be used in double-glazed or triple-glazed panels.
+This is not a specific type of glass, as any glass can be used in double-glazed or triple-glazed panels.
 Panes of glass are sandwiched in layers with spaces filled with an inert gas such as argon.
 Panels sometimes include a desiccant to prevent condensation from forming between the panes.
 Double and triple-glazed units are thermally efficient and create a noise barrier.

 For a FREE quote